dstrohmaier/logic_with_tensors/README.md

 # Simulating Basic Logic with Tensors

 This repository includes a Python Jupyter Notebook exploring how to simulate basic logic with tensors.
-It largely reproduces a 2013 paper by Edward Grefenstette, adding only a few examples.
+It reproduces parts of a 2013 paper by Edward Grefenstette, adding only a few examples.

-How to connect tensor representations of lexical meaning with their role in formal semantic remains an open research question.
-Grefenstette's work suggested some important connections, but is far from the last word on these issues.
+How to connect tensor representations of lexical meaning with formal semantic remains an open research question.
+We can create distribuational representation or embeddings, but neither fit quite the paradigm of formal semantics.
+Grefenstette's work suggests some important connections, but is far from the last word on these issues.
+In fact, quite a few have been spoken since and I might explore them at a later date.